ravn/cv/README.md

 * Amateur photographer - active in "Downstairs" photography club.
 * Volunteer for Mensa in Denmark.
 * Recording and converting videos with Danish subtitles from various sources to modern formats.
-* Danish 8-bit computing at Dansk Datahistorisk Forening, currently looking into writing new software in Rust.
+* 8-bit computing at Dansk Datahistorisk Forening, currently looking into writing new software in Rust.